We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 Fathead: Odell Beckham Jr.

 OBJ, the New York Giants receiving prodigy, channels his inner nerd undercover as an IT nerd.
-As a cubicle-worker’s computer goes wazoo, Beckham pretends to be the IT guy while assuring the worker he most definitely is not Odell Beckham Jr. He finds the “problem” and tells the worker to go to Fathead.com and order a few Fatheads.
-As the spot closes, he reassures the worker, “nah bro, I’ve worked here for years.
+As a cubicle worker’s computer goes wazoo, Beckham pretends to be the IT guy while assuring the worker he most definitely is not Odell Beckham Jr. He finds the “problem” and tells the worker to go to Fathead.com and orders a few Fatheads.
+As the spot closes, he reassures the worker, “Nah bro, I’ve worked here for years.
 I just helped Cindy last week.”
-We pan to see Cindy with an Odell Beckham Jr. Fathead on her wall, but a smoking, sparking computer in front of her.
+We plan to see Cindy with an Odell Beckham Jr. Fathead on her wall, but smoking, sparking computer in front of her.
 She exclaims, “I… I think it’s still broken!”

 Kia: Blake Griffin